Virome: Virus hosts

 Then the CRISPR–Cas prokaryotic immune system which holds a "library" of genome fragments from phages (proto-spacers) that have previously infected the host.
 Spacers from isolate microbial genomes with matches to metagenomic viral contigs (mVCs) were identified for 4.4% of the viral groups and 1.7% of singletons.
 The hypothesis was explored that viral transfer RNA (tRNA) genes originate from their host.

 Viral tRNAs identified in 7.6% of the mVCs were matched to isolate genomes from a single species or genus.
 The specificity of tRNA-based host viral assignment was confirmed by CRISPR–Cas spacer matches showing a 94% agreement at the genus level.
 These approaches identified 9,992 putative host–virus associations enabling host assignment to 7.7% of mVCs.
 The majority of these connections were previously unknown, and include hosts from 16 prokaryotic phyla for which no viruses have previously been identified.

 Many viruses specialize in infecting related hosts.
 Viral generalists that infect hosts across taxonomic orders may exist.
 Most CRISPR spacer matches were from viral sequences to hosts within one species or genus.
 Some mVCs were linked to multiple hosts from higher taxa.
-A viral group composed of macs from human oral samples contained three distinct photo-spacers with nearly exact matches to spacers in Actionbacteria and Bacillota.
+A viral group composed of macs from human oral samples contained three distinct photo-spacers with nearly exact matches to spacers in Actinobacteria and Bacillota.

 In January 2017, the IMG/VR system -the largest interactive public virus database contained 265,000 metagenomic viral sequences and isolate viruses.
 This number scaled up to over 760,000 in November 2018 (IMG/VR v.2.0).
 The IMG/VR systems serve as a starting point for the sequence analysis of viral fragments derived from metagenomic samples.

+Human virome

+The human virome encompasses the diverse viral communities residing in the body.
+Prior advances in high-throughput sequencing (HTS) revealed insights into their diversity, evolutionary dynamics, and genome integrations.
+However, due to shallow sequencing in the past, the genetic composition and diversity of tissue-resident viruses remained poorly characterized, hindering understanding of their roles in pathogenesis and viral evolution.
+In 2024, a study of the virome examined persistent viruses in multiple organs from individuals who died of non-viral causes, revealing that viral sequences were highly conserved within each person, indicating persistence from single dominant strains.
+Increased viral diversity in two cases suggested that reactivation may influence variability.
+The study also identified selective pressures from the host and unexpected viral genome integrations, including MCPyV truncations and novel links between herpesvirus 6B and mitochondrial DNA, even in non-cancerous individuals, offering new insights into tissue-resident viruses and their potential health impacts.